Resources.

 8. Pro Tip

-👉 There’s a major “industry secret” about how wardrobe choices can boost your booking rate.
+👉 There’s a major “industry secret” about how wardrobe choices, and when to where them, can boost your booking rate.
 Curious?
 Email me at peterschroeder.rsm@gmail.com and I’ll share this insider tip.

 The film and TV industry can be seasonal, but downtime is opportunity time.
 By staying active, sharpening your skills, and presenting yourself as a professional, you’ll stay ready for when the next big audition arrives.